-It’s important to us that you know that your personal information (data) is protected and that you have a choice about how it is used.
+It is important to us that you know that your personal information (data) is protected and that you have a choice about how it is used.
 This notice explains your rights, how we use your personal data and comply with legal obligations.
-Our policy doesn’t apply to any third parties, including social media platforms and our partners from whom you access discounts and offers, so we advise you to read those individual privacy policies.
+Our policy does not apply to any third parties, including social media platforms and our partners from whom you access discounts and offers, so we advise you to read those individual privacy policies.

 We (the data controller) are: We Are Discounts Ltd, a company registered in England and Wales Company number 04009390, whose registered office is at Unit 3 First Floor Glass House Business Park, Glass House Road, Wigan, Lancashire, England, WN3 6GL.

 We own and operate the website https://www.discountsforcarers.com/